Developer Guide

 - Easiest way to ensure that this happens: run

-- Note that the student list is empty.
+clear - Note that the student list is empty.

 - Easiest way to ensure that this happens: run